cerine-guerra/cerine-guerra/README.md

 - 🌐 Small web projects or mini mobile apps
 - 🎨 UI-focused Flutter apps
 - 🌍 Community-driven or women-led tech projects
-- 🧪 Beginner-friendly open-source contributions

----

-## ✨ Fun Fact About Me

-> I used to be the quiet girl with big dreams...
-> Now I code, create, and express myself unapologetically 💫

 ---

 ## 💬 Let’s Connect!